mahmoud-riz/Para-Bank-Automation-With-Cypress/README.md

 7. **Request Loan**
    - Verify that a user can successfully request a loan after registration.

+8. **check Balance**
+   -Verify that the tatal amount for allcount equal sum of balance in each account .

+9. **Logout**
+   - Verify that a user can successfully Logout from the websit .

 ## How to Run This Project